Centre cannot coerce employers to pay full wages during lockdown: SC

 Centre cannot coerce firms to pay full wages during lockdown: SC

-New Delhi, June 12: In big relief to employers, the Supreme Court on Friday said that the government cannot force them to pay full wages to workers during the lockdown period.
+New Delhi, June 12: In a big relief to employers, the Supreme Court on Friday said that the government cannot force them to pay full wages to workers during the lockdown period.

 The top court gave the Union government 4 weeks to reply on the legality of its March 29 notification in which the Ministry of Home Affairs (MHA) made it mandatory for employers to pay full wages to workers.